The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 3. Best Buy

 Best Buy has a very strict 15-day policy for returns.
-Customers who frequently return items or cancel orders may find themselves restricted.
+Customers who make frequent purchases or cancel orders may also be prohibited from doing so again.

 Common Reasons for a Ban: High-value returns, returning items missing accessories, or multiple returns within a short timeframe.